symfony-fr/symfony-docs-fr/components/console/introduction.rst

     $this
         // ...
+        ->addOption(
+            'iterations',
+            null,
+            InputOption::VALUE_REQUIRED,
-        ->addOption('iterations', null, InputOption::VALUE_REQUIRED, 'How many times should the message be printed?', 1)
+            'How many times should the message be printed?', 1
+        );

 Ensuite, utilisez cette commande pour afficher le message plusieurs fois :